-1. Hold the Windows Key and press R to bring up the Run dialog box.
+1. Press Windows key + R to bring up the Run dialog.

-2. Type hdwwiz.cpl then press Enter.
-This opens Device Manager window.
+2. Type hdwwiz.cpl then press Enter to open the Device Manager window.

-3. Locate the Network Adapters in there and expand the option.
+3. Locate Network adapters in there and expand the option.

 4. Right click on your Ethernet card and choose Uninstall device.